Credit Card Consolidation: Complete Guide to Combining Card Debt

 Closing All Credit Cards Immediately

-The solution: Close cards strategically.
-Keep your oldest card open (helps credit age), keep one card with a small limit for emergencies, and close newer cards or those with annual fees.
-Wait until your consolidation loan has been open for 6-12 months and you've proven your discipline before closing all cards.
+Closing all cards simultaneously can hurt your credit score by reducing available credit.
+Close cards strategically: keep your oldest card open, keep one card with a small limit for emergencies, and wait until your consolidation loan has been open for 6-12 months before closing others.

 Pincher's Pro Tip